YellPika/YellPika.github.io/_posts/2013-12-10-improving-monadic-regions.md

 need some way to import resources:

 {% highlight haskell %}
-acquire :: Handle s' -> RegionT s m (Handle s) acquire resource = ...
+capture :: Handle s' -> RegionT s m (Handle s) capture resource = ...
 {% endhighlight %}

-Conceptually, `acquire` will increment the reference count for `resource`, and then decrement it when the surrounding scope terminates.
+Conceptually, `capture` will increment the reference count for `resource`, and then decrement it when the surrounding scope terminates.
 We can define a similar function for escaping scopes: